 The BBC had high hopes for Thunderbirds considering its success back in the 1960s, and even promoted their purchase of the series on the national news.
 However, nobody at the BBC was prepared for Trapped in the Sky to attract an audience of seven million viewers when the series blasted off on BBC 2 on Friday September 20th at 6pm.
 Subsequent weeks proved that public interest in the series was not a random fluke, with consistently impressive ratings for the rest of the year.
 Following 30 Minutes after Noon on December 13th, Give or Take a Million (the Thunderbirds Christmas episode) was pulled forward from its traditional spot at the end of the series to air nearer Christmas on December 20th.

-Following the incredible success of the Friday night Thunderbirds repeats, which resumed on January 3rd with Desperate Intruder and concluded on May 15th with Ricochet, BBC 2 now began airing Stingray from Friday September 11th 1992 at 6pm, following by repeats of The Man from U.N.C.L.E. (beginning with The Ultimate Computer Affair) at 6.25.
+Following the incredible success of the Friday night Thunderbirds repeats, which resumed on January 3rd with Desperate Intruder and concluded on May 15th with Ricochet, BBC 2 now began airing Stingray from Friday September 11th 1992 at 6pm, followed by repeats of The Man from U.N.C.L.E. (beginning with The Ultimate Computer Affair) at 6.25.

 While not the audience-grabbing smash hit that Thunderbirds had been, Stingray still proved to be extremely popular with fans new and old, with the first episode attracting 3.36 million viewers and subsequent instalments pulling in between two and three million viewers on average.
 The series took a break for Christmas following Secret of the Giant Oyster on December 18th – but unlike Thunderbirds, the show’s Christmas episode would not be brought forward in the run to air nearer the holiday itself.